 If you enjoy engaging in conversations with others (especially strangers!) in English, you may find the IELTS speaking section a better fit than the TOEFL speaking section, in which you must record your answers using a computer and a headset.

 The IELTS speaking section is a lot like a first date: your examiner is “getting to know you” and you are telling them all about yourself and your thoughts on various topics.
-In contrast, TOEFL speaking feels a little bit more like a traditional “test” because there are twice as many task types as IELTS (6 vs. 3) and most of these tasks are related to either summarizing or problem-solving, although you must still provide your opinion in most cases.
+In contrast, TOEFL speaking feels a little bit more like a traditional “test” because there are more task types compared to IELTS and most of these tasks are related to summarizing, although you must still provide your opinion in most cases.